idontnow/installers-4-lutris/star-wars-pit-droids/README.md

 **The Lutris installer file can be found on this repo for your own customization.**

-**NOTE:** To allow the game access to DirectX and QuickTime runtime files, my script requires:
-1. Using a 32-bit wineprefix
-2. Using Winetricks to set Windows version to Windows 98

-I couldn't think of a workaround for Windows XP and above with a 64-bit wineprefix for now, but the script will need to be updated for compatibility once 32-bit wineprefixes will be deprecated.

-It appears that the issue with 64-bit wineprefixes is that they install runtimes into the SysWow64 folder and not System32, which is why the game pops up a window "The game requires DirectX 6.1" when you try to play it in a 64-bit Wine prefix. (https://github.com/lutris/lutris/issues/1850)

 **Manual Patching REQUIRED for Star Wars: Pit Droids:**

-**1. 16-bit SecuROM patch** - .xdelta patch for playing without CD checks; cannot be applied automatically in Flatpak version of Lutris
-**2. QuickTime 'Safe Mode (GDI Only)' tweak** - for old Cinepak videos to play; couldn't find a way to automate this in the installer script

 The game **REQUIRES** these patches that Lutris cannot apply automatically (at least not in the Flatpak version).*¹

+**1. 16-bit SecuROM patch** - .xdelta patch for playing without CD check (that is not compatible with modern version of Windows/Wine prefixes); requires xdelta and cannot be applied automatically in Flatpak version of Lutris.

+**2. QuickTime 'Safe Mode (GDI Only)' tweak** - for old Cinepak videos to play; couldn't find a way to automate this in the installer script.

-Having said that, if you wish to play without the game CD and with videos working properly, follow these steps:
+Having said that, to allow the game to work properly, follow these steps:

 **1. 16-bit SecuROM patch**

-  1.1   Install xdelta3
+  1.1   Download/Install xdelta

-    Use your package manager (e.g., 'sudo apt install xdelta3')
+    You can use your package manager (e.g., 'sudo apt install xdelta3')

   Helpful guide: https://command-not-found.com/xdelta3